SasonCoding/basic-radius-question/README.md

 After the user has inserted his car he can then use the: "checkRadius" request and pass the: centerLongitude, centerLatitude and a radius.

-the "checkRadius" request will run a complex algorithm that will check if there are any cars according to the center coordinates and radius in the database.
+the "checkRadius" request will run a complex algorithm that will check if there are any cars in the database that are within the radius of the center coordinates that were given.

 ## Example:
 ASHDOD coordinates: